wartur/yii-sorter/README.md

 )
 ```

-Удачной работы!
+Good work!

-(Sorry for my english)
+(Sorry for my english.
+I'm using google translate)